NBA Playoff Predictions

 return df

-file that we want to keep (after they have been renamed using the rename_columns
+• The columns of the CSV file that we want to keep (after they have been renamed using the rename_columns function above)

-, which map old column names to new column names (for renaming purposes)files_to_clean = {
+• The column_mappings, which map old column names to new column names (for renaming purposes)

 "regular_season/per_game_stats.csv": {